aryanojha1/Weather-Forecast/README.md

-# Weather-Forecast
+# WeatherWhiz
  Forecasting weather with the help of Open Weather Map API

 Built with React.
 Uses OpenWeatherMap's API.
-Deployed via Vercel [here](https://alexkowsik-weather-app.netlify.com/).
+Deployed via Vercel